1,000+ ponds constructed and repaired | 5,000+ ponds cleaned | Active in Maryland, DC, and Northern Virginia since 2001

-Over the past 14 years we’ve not only installed over hundreds of ponds and repaired thousands more, but we have also committed ourselves to being our industry’s best educators when it comes to all things water features.
-Pond 101 is a place to get started with the most basic information about installing a backyard pond or water feature.
+Since 2001 Premier Ponds has not only been installing hundreds of ponds and repairing thousands more, but we have also been committing ourselves to be our industry’s best educators when it comes to all things water features.
+Ponds 101 is a great place to start with basic information about installing a backyard pond or water feature.